Scroll To Top

 rachiepants

-Transgender Awareness Week is here, and what better way to ring it in than with stories that not only explore trans identity but also celebrate it.
-After all, now’s the time to reflect and uplift the trans community.
+Trans Awareness Week kicks off today and what better way to ring it in than with stories that not only explore trans identity but also celebrate it.
+After all, now’s is really the time to reflect and uplift the trans community.
 While remembrance of trans struggles is certainly important, it’s equally crucial to lean into trans joy, as there’s no greater feeling than to embrace — and be embraced for — living your most authentic life.

 Film is an excellent medium for reflecting positive trans narratives and there are some great ones out there.
 From comedies to love stories — both of falling in love with others, and learning to love yourself — to a few awesomely campy trans horror films, these streamable movies are a great way to kick off the week.
 Take a look.